-- i.
-Expenditure in prior months and expenditure in the current month against the appropriated grant allocation and transfers year-to-date; - ii.
-The amount received in prior months and the amount received in the current month against the approved payment schedule;
+- Expenditure in prior months and expenditure in the current month against the appropriated grant allocation and transfers year-to-date:

-- iv.

-- Funds committed but not yet spent; and

-- Grant transfers withheld. ٧.
+- iii.
+Funds received year-to-date but not yet spent; - iv.
+Funds committed but not yet spent; and - v.
+Grant transfers withheld. - vi.

-- vi.
 Expenditure per economic classification

-Public bodies must ensure that the financial data submitted in their IYM reports (to the relevant treasury) and their EPWP reports (to the Department of Public Works and Infrastructure) correspond.
+Public bodies must ensure that the financial data submitted in their IYM reports (to the relevant treasury) and their EPWP reports (to the DPWI) correspond.